-- 1. Determine which magnetic zone you are in for your geographic location by referring to the zone map. - 2.
-Turn ignition to the on position.
+1. Determine which magnetic zone you are in for your geographic location by referring to the zone map.

+2. Turn ignition to the on position.

-- 3. Press and hold the 7 and 9 radio preset buttons together for approximately five seconds until ZONE XX appears in the CID. - 4.
-Press and release the 7 and 9 radio preset buttons together, repeatedly until ZONE XX changes to the correct zone (1-15) in the CID. - 5.
-The direction will display after the buttons are released.
+preset buttons together for approximately five seconds until ZONE XX appears in the CID.

+4. Press and release the 7 and 9 radio preset buttons together, repeatedly until ZONE XX changes to the correct zone (1-15) in the CID.

+5. The direction will display after the buttons are released.
 The zone is now updated.